sdthompson1/babylon/README.md

     - "Verify" mode takes one or more input files, formulates verification conditions, and uses SMT solver(s) to verify those conditions (as described above).
-    - "Compile" mode works by creating assembly code files, which can be separately assembled and linked to make an executable.
+    - "Compile" mode works by translating the program to C files, which can then be compiled by any C compiler.
+(Previous versions produced assembly code directly, but I abandoned that approach since it was too complicated and had too many bugs.)
-       - The compiler is currently fairly basic (i.e. it produces very inefficient code) and also can only produce code for x86-64 and Linux at the moment.

  - By default, the language verifies that various operator preconditions are satisfied (additions don't overflow, divisions